Forensic Toxicology and Drug Analysis (8780.3)

 Rang HP et al. (2016) Rang and Dale's Pharmacology.
 8th ed.
 Elsevier.
 Electronic version available through University of Canberra Library website.

-These texts are available for purchase through the School Locker and for temporary loan in the University of Canberra Library.
+These texts are available for temporary loan in the University of Canberra Library.

 Specific reference readings related to the lecture/workshop topic will also be provided via the Reading List on Canvas each week.

 The laboratory reports must include the FTDA marking rubric as the first page of the submission (the marking rubric is available on Canvas), and be submitted as a single PDF document; refer to Canvas for more information.

 Students will be asked to confirm the following online declaration at the point of submission.
 I certify that: